 The more you make cultured foods, the better your ferments will work because they’ll infuse your home with powerful, good bacteria.
 Your living space is an expression of you, and so are your fermented foods.
 The same phenomenon happens inside of you, it gets better and better the more you pay attention to what you’re eating, its impact on how you’re feeling, how you’re living, and the emotions you feel.
 You signal your body to create imbalance or wellness with everything that you do.
 When you’re full of the good bacteria that you carry around, you can literally spread wellness to others in your vicinity, so make these foods often and consume them daily.
 They’ll change and get better with time, just like you.
 Happy gut = happy life.

-I’ve found that I feel best when I include fresh sauerkraut (or another fermented food I made) with my meals at least once a day, and it’s become a cornerstone in my daily life.
+I’ve found that I feel best when I include fresh sauerkraut (or another fermented food I made) with my meals at least a few times a week, and it’s become a cornerstone in my daily life.
 When I first tried sauerkraut, I would buy jars and jars (always glass) of the organic, unpasteurized, fresh, pre-made stuff, and this can get expensive and most brands are often not properly fermented, so I’d suggest making it yourself (always organic, no toxic chemicals or fillers, with filtered water, and no table salt, added sugars, nor vinegars) and see how your innately intelligent body and taste buds respond.
 Nowadays I actually prefer making it myself as I can control the fermentation to be as potent as I like.
 Follow your own path and trust your inner guidance!

 Remember that everything is relative and there is nothing of greater value than vibrant health (our natural state) in mind, body, and spirit!
-Be sure not to heat the beet ginger superkraut with native herbs up (unless for a particular recipe) or you’ll damage the live biotics that make sauerkraut such a powerful food in the first place.
+Be sure not to heat up the beet ginger superkraut with native herbs (unless it’s for a particular recipe) or you’ll damage the live biotics that make sauerkraut such a powerful food in the first place.

 Probiotic Beet Ginger Superkraut with Native Herbs